uniwebcms/website-components-template/README.md

 # Uniweb Modules

-This repository is a template for creating **modules** suitable to be used in websites made with [Uniweb CMS](https://uniwebcms.com).
-A Uniweb module is a collection of web blocks and components.
-The source code of a module is placed in a subfolder under the `src` folder.
+This repository is a template for creating remote modules for websites made with [Uniweb CMS](https://uniwebcms.com).
+Each module is a collection of web components.
+The components that are exported to be used directly in a website are called blocks.

 The [Uniweb programming framework](https://help.uniweb.app/) is based on [React JS](https://react.dev/), [Tailwind CSS](https://tailwindcss.com/), and [Webpack module federation](https://webpack.js.org/concepts/module-federation/).
+A website is assigned a single remote module, which is made out of several web components.
+Different websites can use the same module.
+A repository can host multiple modules, and components in different modules can share common components across modules.

 ## Quick start